cloudflare/cloudflare-docs/content/api-shield/security/mtls/configure.md

 {{</tabs>}}

-Once you have deployed your mTLS rule, any requests without a [Cloudflare-issued client certificate](/ssl/client-certificates/configure-your-mobile-app-or-iot-device/) will be blocked.
+Once you have deployed your mTLS rule, any requests without a [valid client certificate](/ssl/client-certificates/) will be blocked.

 {{<Aside type="warning" header="Important">}}